 Below is a list of some of the most famous spots for a power lunch.
 We’ve also included some unexpected places that are making a name for themselves with the daytime rush crowd.

 Most everyone is familiar with ABC Carpet & Home, and their restaurants, ABC Kitchen and ABC Cocina.
-Now you can get to know the veggie-centric offshoot that is the perfect place for a creative power lunch.
-Elegant veggie sharing plates include avocado lettuce cups, a grain bowl or a tartine.
+Now you can get to know the veggie-centric offshoot ABVC, which is the perfect place for a creative power lunch.
+Elegant sharing plates include avocado lettuce cups, a grain bowl or a tartine.
 Every option is light but satisfying and helps with keeping a constant conversation as the dishes are both visually appealing and incredibly delicious.

 Bar Boulud, Upper West Side – a cavernous restaurant with quiet spaces